 Hiking Mileage: 2 miles

-Before checking out today, we'll offer an optional early morning walk that begins at Mammoth Hot Springs and takes the old stagecoach road all the way back down to Gardiner.
-The sweeping vistas in the morning light can take your breath away, and there are usually plenty of bison, elk and antelope roaming nearby.
-We'll kiss Gardiner goodbye and head through the Park to West Yellowstone, one of the main gateway towns of the Park.
+After breakfast and check out, we'll kiss Gardiner goodbye and head through the Park to West Yellowstone.
 Our main stop en route is Norris Geyser Basin, the hottest, oldest, and most dynamic of Yellowstone's thermal areas and home to Steamboat Geyser, the tallest geyser in the world -- when it erupts it can go up to 400 feet in the air (more than twice the height of Old Faithful)!
 There are over two miles of boardwalks and trails here to experience the hundreds of densely packed geothermal features in one of the most extreme environments on earth: geysers, pungent odors, hot springs with all the colors of the rainbow, microscopic life, and hissing steam.